bdanthon/ifarith-compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+Using suma3.ifa - First the compiler parses through the input (ifarith), it is then desugared (ifarith tiny) and looks like this (let ((x1254 22)), then is ir-virtual which transforms it into this '(((label lab1259) (mov-lit x1254 22)), then is x86 and then finally nasm.

 [ Question 4 ]

 This is a larger project, compared to our previous projects.
 This